The rack congruence condition and half congruences in racks: Congruences and quotients

 \subsection{A sufficient condition on a rack for every $\rt$-congruence to be a $\lt$-congruence}

-If $R$ is a finite rack then every $\rt$-congruence on $R$ is a $\lt$-congruence.
+If $R$ is a rack and $\sim$ is a $\rt$-congruence on $R$ then for all $y,z\in R$ the equation $[x]\rt[y]=[z]$ has at least one solution $[x]\in R/{\sim}$, namely $[x]=[z\lt y]$.
+Equivalently, for all $[y]\in R/{\sim}$ the map from $R/{\sim}$ to itself given by $[x]\mapsto [x]*[y]$ is onto.
+If $R/{\sim}$ is finite then the solution to this equation is necessarily unique, because a map from a finite set to itself is one-to-one if and only if it is onto.
+It follows that if $R$ is a finite rack then every $\rt$-congruence on $R$ is a $\lt$-congruence.
 In fact a much weaker finiteness condition is sufficient for this conclusion to hold, as we show below.